Amazon Prime Day 2018: Best deals on PC games and hardware

 When is Amazon Prime Day 2018?

-Starting at 12pm midday on July 16 in the UK (those in the US have to wait until 3pm ET) until 11.59pm July 17, this year’s Amazon Prime Day will feature 36 hours of DEALS DEALS DEALS.
+Starting at 12pm midday on July 16 until 11.59pm July 17, this year’s Amazon Prime Day will feature 36 hours of DEALS DEALS DEALS.

 It should be noted you do need to be an Amazon Prime member in order to take advantage of all these shiny discounts.
 It’s pretty easy to sign up – click here if you’re in the UK, or here if you’re in the US – and you can always use the 30-day free trial to take advantage of the deals if you don’t fancy stumping up a full year’s membership in one go.
 Just remember to cancel it before you get charged an entire year’s membership.